 At the center of these best practices is often the FATF Recommendations, which have been reviewed and updated in close cooperation with the FATF-Style Regional Bodies (FSRBs) and the observer organizations including the International Monetary Fund, the World Bank and the United Nations.

-The revisions to FATF standards over the years address new and emerging threats, clarify and strengthen many of the existing obligations, while maintaining the necessary stability and rigor in the Recommendations.
+The revisions to FATF standards over the years address new and emerging threats, clarifying and strengthening many of the existing obligations while maintaining the necessary stability and rigor in the Recommendations.

-The FATF standards have also been revised to strengthen the requirements for higher-risk situations, and to allow countries to take a more focused approach in areas where high risks remain or implementation could be enhanced.
+The FATF standards have also been revised to strengthen the requirements for higher-risk situations in order to allow countries to take a more focused approach in areas where high risks remain or implementation could be enhanced.

 Countries should identify, assess and understand the risks of money laundering and terrorist financing and then adopt appropriate measures to mitigate the risk.
 The risk-based approach allows countries to adopt a more flexible set of measures in order to target their resources more effectively and apply preventive measures in the most effective way.

 Here is a customer due diligence checklist based on what is recommended by FATF.